 Former House Speaker Gingrich, brooding over negative attacks from Romney and his backers that knocked him out of the front-runner position, has launched the toughest onslaught.

 “Mitt Romney was not a capitalist during his reign at Bain.
+He was a predatory corporate raider,” a video produced by a pro-Gingrich group said.

 New Hampshire voting stations close at 7pm (midnight GMT).
 About 250 000 people are expected to vote in the Republican primary, while 75 000 are likely to vote to endorse Obama’s re-election.